 - Does your body absorb these hormones?

 - If yes, then how much they can alter your hormone levels?

 Recent research shows that there is no significant difference in levels of BGH between rBGH treated and rBGH not treated cows.
-Beside this BGH is not active on human so even if it gets absorbed from drinking milk it may not create any adverse health effects.
+Besides this BGH is not active on humans so even if it gets absorbed from drinking milk it may not create any adverse health effects.
 (28)

 Is milk safe for PCOS patients and those struggling with acne?

 In Polycystic Ovarian Syndrome (PCOS), your body already becomes resistant to insulin.
 That means your body fails to use insulin.
 Therefore your body’s demand for insulin increases and it starts producing more insulin.
 The extra insulin triggers the ovaries to produce more male hormones.
 Therefore it delays your menstrual cycle, increases body hair growth, acne, etc.

 Generally, BGH-treated cows have a higher level of Insulin-Like Growth Hormone-1 (IGH-1).
 When your body is struggling to handle excess insulin, this insulin-like hormone makes the situation worst.
 It aggravates the growth of acne (29.
 30, 31).
 Some studies show that IGH-1 can stimulate the growth of a tumor.
 But again more studies are required to confirm that IGH-1 comes from drinking milk, not from any other animal food source, and creating harm.
 (28).

 What to do?
 How to deal with hormone and antibiotics of milk?